Published on: 2025-02-27

 Fast forward to 2025, and meme stocks are back.
 Recent examples include:

-Opendoor (OPEN): Surged after renewed Reddit interest, with its former CEO cashing in on the rally.
+Opendoor (OPEN): Surged after renewed Reddit interest, with reports highlighting its former CEO realizing large personal gains during the rally, underscoring the liquidity generated by the enthusiasm.

-Krispy Kreme and Wendy's: Benefited from social media hype, showing meme momentum extends beyond tech and retail.
+Krispy Kreme (DNUT) and Wendy's: These food-service stocks benefited from social media hype, showing meme momentum extends beyond the traditionally targeted tech and retail sectors.

 These examples highlight that meme stocks are no longer limited to struggling movie theatres or gaming retailers as they now extend to any stock with social resonance.